sarn1/aspnet-treehouse-defense/README.md

     Console.WriteLine(ex.Message);
 }
 ```
-- no base since this is the default constructor and it implies that the base constructor is called (Exceptions.cs)
+- No base since this is the default constructor and it implies that the base constructor is called (Exceptions.cs).
-- the order of the catches matter, the more specific ones need to be at the top, also child exceptions need to be before the generic System.Exception
+- The order of the catches matter, the more specific ones need to be at the top, also child exceptions need to be before the generic `System.Exception`.